DigitalPublishingToolkit/NN09/md/10Rules.md

 *Kontrollverlust*.

 As an individual, you can expose your works and actions to valuable criticism, thereby making advances in your field.
-This also applies to programmers, for instance.
+This already applies to programmers, for instance.
 As a politician, you can generate more trust if you decide to disclose as many processes relating to your activities as possible.
 As a writer, you will reach a greater audience with your ideas.
 As an activist, you will be able to find like-minded comrades faster.
-Informational openness thus is an antifragile strategy in times of information tailspin.
+Informational openness thus is an antifragile strategy in times of the digital tailspin.

 # Rule 2: Surveillance Is Part of the Game